MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 1. Use Profiles in Microsoft Edge - Each profile maps to a different IE session for IE mode pages, so it behaves identically to the no-merge option.
 2. Use the `--user-data-dir=<path>` command line, but with a different path for each session.
 If needed, you can create a utility for the user to run that both launches Microsoft Edge and changes the path for the session.

-If neither of those options work for your scenario, starting in Microsoft Edge version 93, IE mode on Microsoft Edge will support no-merge.
+If neither of the previous options work for your scenario, starting in Microsoft Edge version 93, IE mode on Microsoft Edge will support no-merge.
 For an end-user, when a new browser window is launched from an IE mode application, it will be in a separate session, like the no-merge behavior in IE11.

-Behind the scenes, for each window of Microsoft Edge, the first time an IE mode tab is visited within that window, if it is one of the designated "*no-merge*" sites, that window is locked into a different "no-merge" IE session from all other Microsoft Edge windows at least until the last IE mode tab is closed in that window.
-This follows previous behavior where users could launch IE with no-merge and could also launch Microsoft Edge without no-merge via other mechanisms.
+For each Microsoft Edge window, the first time an IE mode tab is visited within that window, if it’s a designated "no-merge" site, that window is locked into a different "no-merge" IE session.
+This window stays locked from all other Microsoft Edge windows until the last IE mode tab is closed in the locked window.
+This follows previous behavior where users could launch IE with no-merge and launch Microsoft Edge without no-merge using other mechanisms.
 All sites opening in a new window (through window.open) will respect the merge nature of the parent process.

+> [!NOTE]
-Please note that session switching isn’t supported; navigations within the same IE mode tab will use the same session.
+> Session switching isn’t supported.
+Navigations within the same IE mode tab will use the same session.

-You can validate the behavior in Microsoft Edge version 93 or later by following these steps:
+You can validate the no-merge behavior in Microsoft Edge version 93 or later by following these steps:

 1. Ensure that IE mode is enabled on Microsoft Edge version 93 or later.
 2. You can configure sites that need to prevent session sharing in the Enterprise Mode Site List by setting the value of the merge-type attribute to “no-merge”.
 This attribute is not applicable only when the open-in element is set to Microsoft Edge.
 By default, all sites have a merge-type value of merge. (**Note:** The integrated site list manager tool available at *edge://compat/sitelistmanager* includes a **No merge** checkbox when you Add or Edit a site.)